Sophira/kaptowka-docs/README.md

 mention my name in the Twitch chat channel, I will probably see it immediately, even if I'm not actively playing.

+This document is also available as a git repository at
+<https://github.com/Sophira/kaptowka-docs/>, and pull requests would be greatly
+appreciated!

 Have fun!